 If you’re a light mobile user, it’s best to choose a low-cost Pay As You Go plan with no monthly subscription or credit expiry.

-If you only use your mobile phone from time to time (e.g. during trips away or mainly for emergencies), it’s normally best to choose a fairly cheap Pay As You Go SIM card with no regular monthly charges.
+If you only use your mobile phone from time to time (e.g. during trips away from home or as a backup for emergencies), it’s normally best to choose a fairly cheap Pay As You Go SIM card with no regular monthly charges.

-When choosing your Pay As You Go SIM card, it’s important to look at a number of factors such as the minimum usage or minimum top-up requirement, the coverage available on the SIM card and how you’re able to top it up.
+When choosing your Pay As You Go SIM card, it’s important to look at a number of factors such as the minimum usage or minimum top-up requirement, the coverage available on the SIM card and how you’re able to top up the SIM card.

-In this article, we’ll discuss our top things to look out for when choosing a Pay As You Go SIM card as a light mobile user.
+In this article, we’ll discuss our top things to look out for when choosing a Pay As You Go SIM card if you’re a light mobile user.
 We’ll also review a selection of recommended networks that we think are particularly well suited for light mobile users in the UK.

 Choosing a Mobile Network For Light Usage